 Term 3 – 29 April to 29 May 2020

 Dissertation – At UCL (and most British schools) the last term is spent as independent study working on the student’s dissertation to be submitted in September 2020.

 The modules in Term 1 are required courses, the modules in Term 2 and 3 are optional modules.
 I chose those to suit my interests and career goals.

 I am really excited about my modules this year and I think I will learn a lot about global health.
 Although I have a lot of practical experience in global health through Peace Corps and my time in South Africa, I don’t have much theoretical training and I can’t wait for that aspect of my program.
 I have not decided on my dissertation topic yet, but I can’t wait to talk to my tutor and plan it out!

 I decided to live in UCL student housing as a way to meet new people and save some money.
 However, I could not, at my age, share a bathroom with other people, so I chose a hall with my own private bathroom and a shared kitchen.
 I’m not gonna tell you which hall I live in because, well, stranger danger.
 However, I will say that I live in Zone 1 on the Victoria line.

-In a future blog post I am going to write about the nitty-gritty of moving abroad as a student and how you can do it if you want - so check that out!
+I wrote a blog post all about the nitty-gritty of moving abroad as a student and how you can do it if you want – so check that out!